 The psychology minor is intended to provide students with a solid grounding in the knowledge base of psychology and the opportunity to explore areas of psychology that most closely correspond to their interests and goals.
-At least three of the six psychology courses must be 3000- or 4000-level courses.
+This minor can be combined with any major and minor except the psychology major and APS major with a concentration in psychology.